-We compare the prediction from our simulation with available observations, namely \citet[][$\Ltot \approx 12$ cGpc]{Meyer+2019}, \citet[][$\Ltot \approx 3.25$ cGpc]{Meyer+2020}, and \citet[][$\Ltot \approx 190$ cMpc]{EIGERI}.
-Observations from \citet{Meyer+2019,Meyer+2020} span a large enough path length to extract the true reionization signal.
-It should be noted, however, that to reach such large $\Ltot$, they compound together large redshift intervals, potentially encountering lightcone effects due to the rapid evolution of the ionization field towards the end of the EoR (as discussed in Sec.~\ref{subsec:lightcone_effects}).
-In the case of \citet{EIGERI}, reporting the results from a single sightline (out of six expected) from the EIGER survey, we predict that their results are completely dominated by the `structure formation noise', and therefore cannot be quantitatively nor qualitatively trusted.
+We compare the prediction from our simulation with available observations, namely \citet[][$\Ltot \approx 12$ cGpc]{Meyer+2019}, \citet[][$\Ltot \approx 3.25$ cGpc]{Meyer+2020}, the EIGER JWST program (dashed lines for \citealt{EIGERI} -- $\Ltot \approx 189$ cMpc --, dot-dashed lines for \citealt{EIGERVII} -- $\Ltot \approx 500 - 1000$ cMpc) and the ASPIRE JWST program \citep[purple diamonds][]{ASPIRE_galacc}.
+Observations from \citet{Meyer+2019,Meyer+2020} and ASPIRE span a large enough path length to overcome cosmic variance and extract the true reionization signal.
+It should be noted, however, that to reach such large $\Ltot$, they employ somewhat shallow observations, reducing the number of galaxies available, and compound together large redshift intervals, potentially encountering lightcone effects due to the rapid evolution of the ionization field towards the end of the EoR (as discussed in Sec.~\ref{subsec:lightcone_effects}).

-The aforementioned results put the findings of \citet{EIGERI} in a different light.
-In fact, while they find a qualitative similarity between their measured $T(r)/\bar{T}-1$ and the one reported by the \thesan simulations at redshift $z \sim 6.7$, such agreement is likely entirely driven by noise.
-However, with the completion of the EIGER survey (six quasar fields), we predict that the noise level will be reduced enough to enable qualitative, if not quantitative, statements.